lektorium-tutor/lekt/docs/whatnext.rst

 Logging-in as administrator
 ---------------------------

-Out of the box, Tutor does not create any user for you.
+Out of the box, Lekt does not create any user for you.
 You will want to create a user yourself with staff and administrator privileges to access the studio.
 There is a :ref:`simple command for that <createuser>`.

 Importing a demo course
 -----------------------

 To get a glimpse of the possibilities of Open edX, we recommend you import the `official demo test course <https://github.com/openedx/edx-demo-course>`__.
-Tutor provides a :ref:`simple command for that <democourse>`.
+Lekt provides a :ref:`simple command for that <democourse>`.

 Making Open edX look better
 ---------------------------

-Tutor makes it easy to :ref:`install <theming>` and :ref:`develop <theme_development>` your own themes.
+Lekt makes it easy to :ref:`install <theming>` and :ref:`develop <theme_development>` your own themes.
 We also provide `Indigo <https://github.com/overhangio/indigo>`__: a free, customizable theme that you can install today.

 Adding features
 ---------------

-Check out the Tutor :ref:`plugins <plugins>` and :ref:`configuration/customization options <configuration_customisation>`.
+Check out the Lekt :ref:`plugins <plugins>` and :ref:`configuration/customization options <configuration_customisation>`.

 Hacking into Open edX
 ---------------------

-Tutor works great as a development environment for Open edX developers, both for debugging and developing new features.
+Lekt works great as a development environment for Open edX developers, both for debugging and developing new features.
 Please check out the :ref:`development documentation <development>`.

 Deploying to Kubernetes
 -----------------------

-Yes, Tutor comes with Kubernetes deployment support :ref:`out of the box <k8s>`.
+Yes, Lekt comes with Kubernetes deployment support :ref:`out of the box <k8s>`.

 Gathering insights and analytics about Open edX
 -----------------------------------------------